steipete/PSTCollectionView/README.md

 PSCollectionView
 ================

-Open Source Clone of UICollectionView for iOS4+
+Open Source rewrite of UICollectionView for iOS4+

-This project has the goal to be a 100% API compatible replacement for UICollectionView.
+This project has the goal to be a 100% API compatible* replacement for UICollectionView.
 The goal is to use it for fallback on iOS4/iOS5 and use "the real thing" on iOS6.

 Since iSO6 is not yet released, this repository needs to be private to not break the NDA :/